My University/Law Journey

 I remember hearing all these foreign concepts in class like Westlaw, LexisNexis and being so confused.
 Most of the cases were R and somebody and I remember thinking who is this R and why is he causing all this trouble? lmao.
 I later found out that 'R' in England meant Crown, which meant Government, which was the prosecutor for all criminal offences.
 It was all so confusing.
 And I’m definitely not alone with this, but I feel with law we are not given enough guidance on what to do to get good grades, how to excel, or how to answer questions.
 Law is a very intricate course with so many complexities and most of the time, we’re left to figure things out on our own.
 I didn’t realise what I had to do to write a first class answer until my final year!
 Yep!
 It took me three years!
 This is one of the reasons I wanted to start my blog, to provide the answers, I never got when I was at University.

 So back to my story, I was quite overwhelmed with the workload and worried about how I was going to get through, seeing as I had missed two weeks of school already.
 Then I heard something, which I consider a blessing till this day.
 The lecturer said that first year didn’t count!
 Wait!
 What?!
 Was I dreaming!
 Omg!
 I love this Country!
-I packed my books and my bag and I left during the break!
-Yes I was terrible lol.
-I didn’t come back to that class for a very long time.
+I remember feeling so relieved after hearing that.
+I wasn't very frequent with my classes after that- Yes I was terrible lol.
 Please don’t try this at home!
 So first year ended and I had a 2:1, which wasn’t half bad seeing as it didn’t count.

 Fast-forward to a few months later, it was the summer of 2014.
 The summer before my final year.
 I had just gotten my second year grades.
 Real bummer.
 65% what?
 Who gets a first class with a 65% in their second year?
 I had played my life away.
 I remember being so sad.
 I genuinely felt like I had shattered my hopes.
 I remember praying that day and just saying God, I don’t know what’s going on now but I know you’ve got me.
 I know I can still do this as long as you’re with me.
 Even if my prayer was sincere, I would be lying if I said I truly believed getting a first was still possible at that point.
 I still thought I had messed up my chances but I was determined to give it my best.